 Want to read more about frozen custard based ice creams and why I think they are the bee’s knees?
 Hop over to my Salted Caramel Ice Cream recipe.

-And, if you’d like to learn more about the differences between ice cream, sorbet, gelato, and all the other frozen treats, hop over here.
-I also have some good tips and tricks there.
+And, if you’d like to learn more about the differences between ice cream, sorbet, gelato, and all the other frozen treats, hop over here to read about Frozen treats with some good tips and tricks there.

 Possible mix ins